michael2012z/BitBible/markdown/KJV/files/Ps.md

 14. And made Israel to pass through the midst of it: for his mercy endureth for ever:

-15. But overthrew Pharaoh and his host in the Red sea: for his mercy endureth for ever.overthrew: Heb. shaked off
+15. But overthrew Pharaoh and his host in the Red sea: for his mercy endureth for ever.

 16. To him which led his people through the wilderness: for his mercy endureth for ever.